Psychology Internship Training Program

 University Employment Requirements

 Employees at the University of Utah must meet certain pre-employment requirements as outlined in University Policies.
 These requirements include eligibility for legal employment in the U.S. (sometimes called the I-9 requirement) as well as the ability to pass a criminal background check to verify that candidates have no criminal or other record that would preclude employment in the University's judgment.
-For more information on the University's criminal background checks, please refer to University Rule 5-130 B. Background checks are conducted following the APPIC Match, but the outcome of these checks has the potential to preclude employment (see APPIC Match Policy 6.b).
+For more information on the University's criminal background checks, please refer to HR Policies listed here.
+Background checks are conducted following the APPIC Match, but the outcome of these checks has the potential to preclude employment (see APPIC Match Policy 6.b).

 Internship Admissions, Support and Initial Placement Data